 IDEATE Female Founders Summit

-Xu is sponsoring the IDEATE Female Founders Summit.
-VCU Female Founders Summit brings together the best of the region’s female founders and innovators to make change in their communities and cultivate opportunities for the next generation.
+The Female Founders Speaker Series will kick off with the IDEATE Female Founders Summit, which will bring together the best of the region’s founder and innovators to make change in their communities and cultivate opportunities for the next generation.
 Click here for more information and registration: https://connect.business.vcu.edu/register/da-vinci-female-founders-2020